Adding Additional Living Space

 Home Value

 A bonus room can positively impact a home’s appraised value.
-This bonus space can appeal to a wide variety of potential home buyers due to the flexible nature of a bonus room.
-House hunters can imagine the room working in many ways for their family, which makes this an attractive addition to most homes.
+Due to its flexible nature, this bonus space can have a variety of potential home buyers.
+House hunters can imagine the room working in many ways for their family, making it appeal to a comprehensive and attractive addition to most homes.

-Every bonus room is different, and depending on the size, design, and features of the space, it might serve one function better than another.
-The best way to utilize the extra space depends on the homeowner’s needs.
+Every bonus room is different, and depending on its size, design, and features, it might serve one function better than another.
+The best way to space depends on the homeowner’s needs.
 Here are some ideas for how some homeowners have used the bonus rooms in their homes.

 Home Office

 Homeowners who work from home can benefit from this extra space in the form of a home office.
-Some bonus rooms have a door which can be closed for privacy and dedicated work time.
-But it can also be a home office space to take care of your finances and family life if you only have a small area.
+Some bonus rooms have a door that can be closed for privacy and dedicated work time.
+However, if you only have a small area, it can also be a home office to manage finances and family life.

 Kids Playroom

 Parents with younger children might appreciate a designated playroom in their home.
-While it can be impossible to keep toys out of every room in the house, it is great to have a space with a door that can be closed to contain most of the clutter.
+While it can be impossible to keep toys out of every room, having a space with a closed door to contain most of the clutter is excellent.
 These spaces can easily be transitioned into game rooms or movie rooms as kids age and their hobbies change.

 Extra Guest Bedroom

-While a bonus room might not technically be designated as a legal bedroom, it can often function as one if space is needed.
-You could consider adding a transitional bed, such as a pullout couch or daybed, if you want the room to work as a guest room only sometimes.
+While a bonus room might not technically be designated as a legal bedroom, the additional living space can often function as one if needed.
+If you want the room to occasionally serve as a guest room occasionally, consider adding a transitional bed, such as a pullout couch or daybed.

 Exercise Room

-There are many benefits of having a home gym.
-Bonus rooms acting as exercise rooms usually require a little more space but can be an excellent addition to a home.
-Think about the type of equipment that you have and the location of the room – you might not want to lug a super heavy treadmill into a converted attic, for example.
-But, having a dedicated workout space could be a great motivator to encourage you to keep up your fitness routine.
+There are many benefits to having a home gym.
+Bonus rooms that act as exercise rooms usually require a little more space but can be an excellent addition to a home.
+Consider the type of equipment you have and the room’s location—you might not want to lug a super-heavy treadmill into a converted attic.
+But having a dedicated workout space could be a great motivator to keep up your fitness routine.

 Hobby Room

 Have a hobby?
 Whether you like crafting, model trains, reading, wine, or painting, a bonus room could perfectly suit your interests and needs.
-Plus, if you change hobbies, you can easily change the space to fit your newest needs.
+Plus, you can easily change the space to fit your newest needs if you change hobbies.

 Storage Space

-Bonus rooms, besides being used for activities, can serve as large storage spaces to help reduce clutter around the rest of the home.
+Besides being used for activities, bonus rooms can serve as large storage spaces to help reduce clutter around the rest of the home.
 If you have many seasonal items to store, consider adding floor-to-ceiling shelves to store bins or boxes.
 Vertical storage options will help to make the best of a small storage space.

 Whatever the final reason why an addition may be a good choice for your existing home.
 Be a new larger main bathroom or bedroom, mother-in-law suite, family room, sunroom, or one of the many options a bonus room provides.
 Building an addition to your home can be exciting and rewarding.
 Plus, the added benefit of increasing the value of your home.

 We at Florida Roofing and Renovations Inc. have been building homes and additions for over thirty years here in Brevard County, Florida.
+We enjoy transforming an existing home into more additional living space.
+It is incredible how the interior of a home can change for the better.
 As a family-owned company, we take pride and care when we are chosen to enhance a homeowner’s home.
 When you have been in business as long as we have, including the many memberships and A-plus ratings, you know you are getting quality.